 From the Writerly Play Blog

-Join me for a deep-dive exploration of what it means to live as an artist.
-What exactly is the Writerly Play framework, and how can it help us live as grounded, thriving artists?
+Join me for a deep-dive exploration of what it means to live a creative life.
+What exactly is the Writerly Play framework, and how can it help us live, work, and play as grounded, thriving writers?

 Have you said (or thought) something like this recently?
 “I have plenty of ideas.
 I don’t need more creativity.”
 “Creativity isn’t the issue for me.
 What I need is progress.”
 “Creativity is actually my biggest problem.
 I’m always chasing whatever is shiny and new and...

 Psst!
 If you haven't yet subscribed to the Writerly Play Kit, you're missing out!
 Issued monthly, the WP Kit is a collection of activities, book recommendations, and other inspiration to help you develop creative thinking by focusing on a single skill.
 Why one...